Saudi Arabia citizens are required to obtain a visa, whether visiting Indonesia for leisure, business, or other purposes.

 Indonesia’s improved visa application systems make it easier for Saudi citizens to explore, connect, and conduct business in the country.

-Whether opting for a quick e-VOA B1 or an eVisa C1, understanding the requirements is vital.
-Planning ahead, making sure documentation is in order, and knowing the rules around stay and extensions will enable an unproblematic travel experience.
+Whether opting for a quick e-VOA B1 or other visas, understanding the requirements is vital.
+Planning ahead, making sure documentation is in order, and knowing the rules around stays and extensions will enable an unproblematic travel experience.

 For personalized assistance, Saudi travelers are encouraged to reach out to the Indonesian Embassy in Riyadh, providing a reliable point of contact for any visa-related concerns.